At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 CBHS has policies and practices in place to ensure equity for all employees.

-On an annual basis, we submit a report to the Workplace Gender Equity Agency (WEGA) in order to comply with the Workplace Gender Equality Act 2012.
+On an annual basis, we submit a report to the Workplace Gender Equity Agency (WGEA) in order to comply with the Workplace Gender Equality Act 2012.

 This report confirms our ongoing commitment to workplace equality.

-Rather than targeting numbers within particular groups, we make equity-based decisions in all of our people practices, aiming for equal representation of males and females where appropriate.
+Rather than targeting numbers within particular groups, we make equity-based decisions in all of our people practices.

 Find the latest WGEA reports below: